Network-Direction/3dprint/guides/hardware.md

 Both are 24v, and connect with 1.25mm JST headers.
 These are 2-pin headers, so no PWM is used to control fan speed.

+The hot end fan is a 4010 axial fan (40x40x10), while the part cooling fan is a 4010 blower/radial fan.

 </br></br>
 > [!WARNING]
 > The Ender uses 24v for fans.
 Make sure any replacement is 24v as well.